rodrigobivarazevedo/test/README.md

 ### **Drug Discovery and Disease Modeling**

 Developing new drugs can be more efficient.
 Large datasets can be analyzed and help to identify potential drug targets, as well as potential disease pathways.
-This can personalize the development of new treatments and better understand certain diseases pathogenesis.
+This can personalize the development of new treatments and better understand certain diseases' pathogenesis.
 AI-driven drug discovery solutions have the potential to significantly reduce the cost and time involved in drug discovery and development.

 Example: “Artificial intelligence in drug discovery and development.”